 We hope you’ve enjoyed this peek into the most requested SDP locations, and that this has helped you decide whether you would like SDP to come to you or you would prefer to take advantage of these locations.
 Also remember that Big-Picture Session clients who come to scruffy dog territory for their session receive a $75 courtesy print credit, as you are saving SDP the travel to your location.
 And please know that we are always scouting for new locations — natural and urban — to help make your scruffy experience one of the most memorable and amazing in your scruffy’s life.

-NEW! scruffy dog’s natural-light studio sessions!
-For a unique and contemporary look, you may be interested in a Fine Focus session in the fabulous, new studio space utilizing all natural-light.
+Limited availability: For a unique and contemporary look, you may be interested in a Fine Focus session in the fabulous studio space utilizing all natural-light.
 This can be a great add-on to your dog’s existing SDP portfolio or as a session on its own.
-These special sessions will begin in January 2015, and be offered only a couple of days each month, almost always on weekends.
+Because this is a shared space, availability is very limited and studio sessions are held only a handful of times each year, almost always on weekends.

 Do not hesitate to contact us via the contact page if you have any questions!